Inayat-C/Barebones-WordPress-Boilerplate-Theme/README.md

 ## Get Started

 Run `npm install` to install all the required dependancies to the theme.
-Then run `gulp watch` to begin watching your `SASS` and `JS` files.
+Then run `npm run watch` to begin watching your `SASS` and `JS` files.

 You can now start building your WordPress theme!
-Any changes you make to your SASS files will be compiled to CSS when you save the `style.scss` file.
+Any changes you make to your SASS files will be compiled to CSS when you save a `.scss` file.
 The JS files all live in the `assets/js/build/` directory and compiles to `scripts.min.js` in the `assets/js/` directory.

-For debugging Javascript when developing, you can remove `uglify()` from the `js` task in `gulp`.
-Just remember to add it back in when your pushing to production!

 ## Theme Structure